Hackers News Hackers News

 MOIS Connection (Source – DomainTools)

-Threat intelligence teams should monitor domain infrastructure associated with MOIST GRASSHOPPER and block domains flagged in the Justice Department’s March 2026 seizure to reduce ongoing exposure.
+• Integrate threat intelligence feeds related to MOIST GRASSHOPPER (Void Manticore) into your security operations and proactively block domains identified in the U.S. Justice Department’s March 2026 seizure to mitigate ongoing exposure.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.